Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/internship-agreement.md

 title: "Internship Agreement"
 ---

-# SkyMirror Internship Agreement
+# Skymirror Internship Agreement

 ## Agreement Overview

-This Internship Agreement ("Agreement") is entered into between SkyMirror ("Company") and the Intern ("Intern") for a structured professional development program.
+This Internship Agreement ("Agreement") is entered into between Skymirror ("Company") and the Intern ("Intern") for a structured professional development program.

 **Agreement Type:** Fixed-Term Internship Contract
 **Duration:** 6 months (with optional 6-month extension)